 The ‘R’ in the DIR model is the Relationship-based part of the model.

-Directly from the DIR Fact Sheet on the website of the Interdisciplinary Council on Development and Learning (ICDL), the home of DIR/Floortime, “The R describes the learning relationships with caregivers, educators, therapists, peers, and others who tailor their affect-based interactions to the child’s developmental capacities and individual differences.
+Directly from the DIR Fact Sheet on the website of the International Council on Development and Learning (ICDL), the home of DIR/Floortime, “The R describes the learning relationships with caregivers, educators, therapists, peers, and others who tailor their affect-based interactions to the child’s developmental capacities and individual differences.
 These relationships enable progress in the child’s overall functional and emotional development.”

 Let’s break this down.
 Relationship is the most important part of DIR/Floortime.
 There has to be a good relationship with the person doing Floortime.